FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Results

 This study investigates the linguistic characteristics distinguishing fake from real news articles using the Linguistic Inquiry and Word Count (LIWC) software\footnote{\url{https://www.liwc.app/}}.
 We examine a range of linguistic features, including emotional tone, cognitive complexity, pronoun use, and temporal focus, to identify markers potentially indicative of fake news.
 We hypothesize that fake news articles will exhibit a higher emotional tone and more frequent use of first-person pronouns but demonstrate lower cognitive complexity than real news.

-For the analysis, we compiled a balanced corpus of 200 fake and 200 real news articles, carefully matched for length and topic to control for confounding factors.
-The dataset underwent thorough preprocessing, which involved stripping special characters, URLs, and stopwords to prepare the text for LIWC evaluation.
+For this analysis, we compiled a set of examples, consisting of 200 fake and 200 real news articles, carefully matched for length and topic to control for confounding factors.
+The dataset underwent preprocessing, which involved stripping special characters, URLs, and stopwords to prepare the text for LIWC evaluation.
 Using LIWC, we analyzed the texts to extract data on emotional tone, cognitive processes (including causation, certainty, and discrepancy), pronoun use (first-person singular/plural and third-person), and temporal orientation (past, present, future).
 Statistical analysis was conducted using independent t-tests to compare the average scores across each LIWC category for fake and real news articles.
 The threshold for statistical significance was set at $p < 0.05$.

 Table \ref{tab:liwc_results} shows the results of the LIWC analysis comparing linguistic features between fake and real news articles.
-This table presents the mean scores for each LIWC category and the p-values from independent t-tests comparing the means between the two groups:
+This table presents the mean scores for each LIWC category and the p-values from independent t-tests comparing the means between the two groups.

 The results in Table \ref{tab:liwc_results} suggest significant differences in the linguistic features of fake and real news articles.
 Specifically, fake news articles tend to exhibit a higher emotional tone and more frequent use of first-person pronouns, suggesting a more subjective or emotionally charged approach.
 Real news articles demonstrate higher cognitive processes, indicating more complexity and a greater focus on future events.
-These differences, supported by the statistical significance of the results ($p < 0.05$), could provide insights into distinguishing between fake and real news based on linguistic patterns.
+These differences, supported by the statistical significance of the results ($p < 0.05$), provide insights into distinguishing between fake and real news based on linguistic patterns.